-- You cannot contract me to ‘clean your teeth’ and then change the specs – i.e. get braces put on – for the same price.
+- You can’t contract me to ‘clean your teeth’ and then change the specs – i.e. get braces put on – for the same price.

-- You cannot pay me in apples or with promises of exposure / a profit share.
+- I don’t accept payment in apples or with promises of exposure / a profit share.

 - You cannot ask me to work for free.

-- You cannot get cold teeth half-way through a clean and leave without settling your bill.
+- You can’t get cold teeth half-way through a clean and leave without settling your bill.
 I sold you the time – all of it – and I can’t and won’t re-sell it.

-- You cannot decide you don’t like the result of the service, once it’s done, and offer only a portion of the total fee.
+- You are not able to decide you don’t like the result of the service, once it’s done, and offer only a portion of the total fee.

 It’s a contract

 I get that this is unusual.
 I get that some writers, like those who are commissioned to produce pieces for magazines or newspapers, rely on a kill fee clause to cover them at least a little bit if an article is parked, rejected, or re-jigged.

 But my take is that, if you’re a professional and you produce work of quality, part of your client management policy should be disallowing clients from devaluing your output by paying for work used and not work done.